The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{From ancient oral traditions to recent line-figure interpretations} The traditions of native tribes in {\bf N America} outside Mesoamerica were almost entirely oral, with few old artifacts recording star groups: pictographs on the ceilings of Navajo caves show constellations from as early as 1700; early 1900s Navajo and Tipai sandpaintings and an undated Pawnee star chart on buckskin show recognisable star groupings without lines~\cite{buckstaff1927stars,miller1997stars}.
+\paragraph{From ancient oral traditions to recent line-figure interpretations} The traditions of native tribes in {\bf N America} outside Mesoamerica had very few artifacts recording star groups (without lines): pictographs on the ceilings of Navajo caves show constellations from the 1700s; early 1900s Navajo and Tipai sandpaintings and an undated Pawnee star chart on buckskin show recognisable star groupings~\cite{buckstaff1927stars,miller1997stars}.
 The line figures are interpretations of the researcher.
 The same is the case for {\bf Lokono} in S America: the researchers write that ``many Lokono, when drawing constellations, did not connect the stars with lines and that in some cases, there was little agreement among speakers as to which star within a constellation corresponds to which parts of the plant or animal it represents; the Lokono tradition allows for more flexibility in interpreting particular star groups''~\cite{rybka2018lokono}.
-The {\bf Tukano} also drew their constellations in the form of star clusters without lines; it is the researchers who added the lines: Koch-Gr{\"u}nberg as a printed star chart in his 1905 book~\cite{koch1905anfange} and a dataset was contributed to Stellarium based on the clusters in a 2007 dissertation~\cite{cardoso2007ceu}.
+The {\bf Tukano} also drew their constellations in the form of star clusters without lines; it is the researchers who added the lines: Koch-Gr{\"u}nberg as a printed star chart in his 1905 book~\cite{koch1905anfange}, and a dataset based on a 2007 dissertation~\cite{cardoso2007ceu}.
 This process was similar for the {\bf Quechua}~\cite{urton1978beasts}.

-The {\bf Kari{\textquotesingle}na} line figures ``have been drawn in the sky by villagers and referred to Western sky-maps by us''~\cite{magana1982carib}.
+Other native tribes did provide line figures.
+The {\bf Huave} in Mesoamerica provided constellations which clearly resemble certain animals or religious objects in contour, so the shape of the figure is certain.
+The {\bf Kari{\textquotesingle}na} line figures in S America ``have been drawn in the sky by villagers and referred to Western sky-maps by us''~\cite{magana1982carib}.
+The Indonesian ({\bf Mandar}, {\bf Bugis}, {\bf Madura}, {\bf Java}), and culturally Polynesian ({\bf Anuta}, {\bf Vanuatu}) constellations were identified with locals and drawn by the researchers as either pictograms or line figures~\cite{fatima2021madura,van1885astronomie,khairuddin2021austronesian,orchiston2021seasia,fatima2021madura,feinberg1988polynesian,DMR}.
+The oldest explicitly drawn line figure is from an 1885 Javanese source~\cite{van1885astronomie}.
+When pictograms are drawn, they are a contour (or lines through) the stars identified, so are fairly certain.